 This new location for the imperial Ministry of War went up at about the same time as the Postsparkasse (Wagner even bid – unsuccessfully – on the project).

 The ministry’s design still clung largely to old-style architectural approaches that followed the principles of historicism.
 The contrast is quite remarkable.
+You can picture eyes widening at the view of the PSK building at the time of its opening.

-As a result, you can go inside.
-Carry on straight up to enter the Grosse Kassenhalle or main counter space, which looks like it teleported straight out of 1906.
-The Viennese of the time must have felt like they had stepped into the future.
+Carry on straight up from the entrance to enter the Grosse Kassenhalle (main counter space), for example, which looks like it teleported straight out of 1906.
+Back in the day, the Viennese must have felt like they had stepped into the future.

 The Kassenhalle has a small self-service café within.
 The chairs slip neatly into the bentwood tradition, while mirrored tabletops create the kind of images that attract a multitude of likes on Instagram.